Columbia, MO 65201-7728

 - Marriage License

-- Applications are indexed both applicants.
+- Applications are indexed by both applicants' names.
 Both the application and the license are stored giving the names, residence, age, and other information of the parties.
 A monthly report is sent to the Bureau of Vital Records containing information from the marriage application.
-Access to computerized marriage records start in 1985.
+Access to computerized marriage indexes starts in 1973.

 - Tax Lien (State & Federal Liens)

 - These are indexed by taxpayer name.
 The index provides the taxpayer name, address, type of tax lien, and amount of the tax lien.
 Access to computerized taxlien records start in 1985.